jtschoonhoven/resume/README.md

 # Jonathan Schoonhoven

-*Freelance Senior Software Engineer in San Francisco, California.*
+*Freelance Senior Software Engineer and Experience Designer in San Francisco, California.*

-*Available for part-time consultation and contracts.*
+*Available to work part-time and project-based.*

 *jtschoonhoven@gmail.com*

 > I design big and small web applications that serve millions of requests per minute.
 I lead complex, cross functional projects that solve hard problems.
+I design interactive experiences on and offline.
 I prioritize simplicity, performance, and test coverage (in that order).

+### Magnopus, Experience Designer, Narrative Team

+*August, 2019—October, 2019 (3 month contract)*

+Magnopus is an agency specializing in interactive experience design, VR/AR in particular.
+They have worked with Disney and NASA, including the virtual production of 2019's Lion King.

+My role was split between narrative design and technical API design.
+Our project was a nonlinear, site-specific adventure game that could be experienced across VR, AR, and RR (real reality).
+I wrote stories and designed quests that took advantage of this blend of technologies and the particular history of the site.
+I wrote scripts for interactive characters with widely-branching dialogue trees.
+I designed the API for these nonlinear quests and worked with the engineering team to implement these.

+### Culdesac, Principal SWE, Engineering

+*January, 2019—August, 2019*

+Culdesac is building the first new neighborhood in the US designed to be entirely car-free.
+Rather than privately own cars, residents will rely on our platform of payment, delivery and transportation services (integrating Lyft, Uber Eats, Stripe, etc).

+I was the first senior hire (2nd overall) to the engineering team.
+I was tasked with designing this platform from a technical perspective, and I was integral in setting the product direction.
+I led the product through to beta testing, where it was actively used by tens of real residents to pay rent and fund transportation costs.

-### Lyft, Global Team
+### Lyft, Senior SWE, Global Team

-*November, 2018—October, 2018*
+*November, 2018—December, 2018*

 I was asked to join the Global Team to design and build the systems needed to translate Lyft into new languages.
 I met with dozens of stakeholders and am the sole author of the official tech spec that now details a full year of engineering work that will affect nearly every team at Lyft. the executive team has named this project a priority for 2018.

-I am the lead engineer working on the Translation Service and related libraries and tooling.
-I designed and created these systems from scratch, and also advise the engineering organization on how to use them effectively.
+I was the lead engineer working on the Translation Service and related libraries and tooling.
+I designed and created these systems from scratch, and also advised the engineering organization on how to use them effectively.
 I am the author of our developer guide to translation and localization.

-### Lyft, Internal Tools Team
+### Lyft, Senior SWE, Internal Tools Team

 *April, 2016—November, 2018*